AnalysisKris/Finley_Capstone/README.md

 ### Conclusion

-The project successfully implemented a comprehensive machine learning pipeline to detect gender bias in job descriptions.
-Through advanced preprocessing, feature engineering, and careful handling of class imbalance, the models developed showed promising results.
-Ongoing efforts will focus on further refining the models and exploring additional techniques to improve the detection of the minority class.
+The project successfully implemented a machine learning pipeline to detect gender bias in job descriptions.
+Advanced preprocessing, feature engineering, and handling of class imbalance led to promising results.
+Future work will focus on refining the models, incorporating more sophisticated NLP techniques, expanding the dataset, and exploring additional bias mitigation strategies.